Uncertainty in Buffy the Vampire Slayer: Resurrection and Consequences

 When uncertainty collapses into certainty: Resurrection and Consequences

 Like many events that collapse some uncertainties into a singularity in which they disappear, the dissolution of the Sunnyvale Hellmouth created a new set of uncertainties.
 How would the new slayers connect and organize, if they connected and organized at all?
 How will the world view these newly empowered women?
-Was the First Evil really defeated, and if not, how long before it regrouped, and what form what that take?
+Was the First Evil really defeated, and if not, how long before it regroups, and what form will it take?
 How would the world view an entire city disappearing into a giant pit—and what stories would it come up with to explain away the truth?
-With the army of Turok-Han discovered (although destroyed) are there other “extinct” creatures or demons that might still be around to cause trouble.
+With the army of Turok-Han discovered (although destroyed), are there other “extinct” creatures or demons that might still be around to cause trouble?

 Season 8 and Dark Horse

 Whedon’s Dark Horse Season 8 picks up some time after the destruction of Sunnydale.
 The release of magic from the Scythe transformed hundreds of girls and women into slayers.

 Seasons 8, 9 and 10 explore the construction of a slayer organization that coordinates demon battles around the world, the aftermath of the destruction of magic, the return of magic and the implications of a magic reset.

 At the end of Buffy the Vampire Slayer Season 7, the structure of the world comes into question when Willow uses the Scythe to spread the power of the slayer to all potential slayers around the world.
 Whedon and team illustrate this by showing several women who feel the power unexpectedly surging through them—and without confusion, embracing it immediately.
 One stops her own abuse.
 Another prepares to take the softball swing of her life.
 The ramifications of this unleashing of magic are only hinted at when the team discussed going out to find the other slayers.